aefarrell/aefarrell.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 # Air Dispersion Example - Stack Emissions

 This is an interesting example that came up in conversation with another engineer related to a construction project happening at an existing facility.
 Imagine construction involving scaffolding and workers at an elevation that potentially puts them within the plume of an existing stack -- say from an adjacent boiler.
 If the facility is still operating while this construction work happens then it is possible that workers will be exposed to combustion products in excess of the occupational exposure limits.
-The operating boiler does not have to be all that close-by for the plume -- which is very visible this time of year in the cold weather -- to envelope a similarly tall set of scaffolding.
+The operating boiler does not have to be all that close by for the plume -- which is very visible this time of year in the cold weather -- to envelope a similarly tall set of scaffolding.

 So, how would one determine whether or not the operating stack presents a hazard to the workers?
-In practice by hiring a consultant to do detailed modeling, because safety issues like this are not the time to pencil-whip some number.
-But we may want to come up with a rough estimate regardless, and for that a gaussian dispersion model of the stack can be a useful first start.
+In practice by hiring a consultant to do detailed modelling, because safety issues like this are not the time to pencil-whip some number.
+But we may want to come up with a rough estimate regardless, and for that a Gaussian dispersion model of the stack can be a useful first start.

 <figure>
 <img alt="Gaussian Plume" src="https://upload.wikimedia.org/wikipedia/commons/1/10/Gaussian_Plume.png">
-<figcaption> The problem domain, a stack with a gaussian plume (<a href="https://commons.wikimedia.org/wiki/File:Gaussian_Plume.png">Mbeychok</a>, <a href="http://creativecommons.org/licenses/by-sa/3.0/">CC BY-SA 3.0</a>, via Wikimedia Commons). </figcaption>
+<figcaption> The problem domain, a stack with a Gaussian plume (<a href="https://commons.wikimedia.org/wiki/File:Gaussian_Plume.png">Mbeychok</a>, <a href="http://creativecommons.org/licenses/by-sa/3.0/">CC BY-SA 3.0</a>, via Wikimedia Commons). </figcaption>
 </figure>

 ## The Scenario